| Magic

 their fall from grace are numerous and varied, though there are certain

 facts that are undisputed.
+A

 battle magus squad called the 16th was patrolling its usual circuit,